-15.1 States and international intergovernmental organizations are encouraged to advise launch service providers under their jurisdiction and control to consider conducting pre-launch conjunction assessment for space objects to be launched.
-To facilitate and promote such pre-launch conjunction assessment practices, States and international intergovernmental organizations are encouraged, with the involvement of launch service providers and, as necessary, other relevant entities under their jurisdiction and control, to develop, implement and improve the corresponding methods and procedures.
-15.2 States and international intergovernmental organizations are encouraged to advise launch service providers under their jurisdiction and control to seek support, as necessary, via designated entities authorized to engage in exchanges of information on pre-launch conjunction assessment, as appropriate and in accordance with relevant applicable regulations, for pre-launch conjunction assessment from appropriate conjunction assessment entities.
-15.3 When performing a specific pre-launch conjunction assessment, launch service providers are encouraged to coordinate, via designated entities authorized to engage in exchanges of information on pre-launch conjunction assessment, with pertinent States and international intergovernmental organizations concerning the given assessment, if necessary.
-15.4 States and international intergovernmental organizations should, with the involvement of launch service providers and other relevant entities under their jurisdiction and control as necessary, develop common international standards for describing relevant information required for pre-launch conjunction assessment in order to facilitate the provision, as mutually agreed, of pre-launch conjunction assessment support.
-15.5 States and international intergovernmental organizations are encouraged to exchange their analytical assessment of the trends in the change of the risk of collision of space objects to be launched with other space objects operating near collision of space objects to be launched with other space objects operating near the planned insertion orbit. collision of space objects to be launched with other space objects operating near the planned insertion orbit. - 15.6 States and international intergovernmental organizations are encouraged to eollision of space objects to be launched with other space objects operating near the planned insertion orbit.
-15.6 States and international intergovernmental organizations are encouraged to consider providing, using, as appropriate, applicable existing and/or new collision of space objects to be launched with other space objects operating near the planned insertion orbit.
-15.6 States and international intergovernmental organizations are encouraged to consider providing, using, as appropriate, applicable existing and/or new dedicated mechanisms, information on launch schedules useful for assessing eollision of space objects to be launched with other space objects operating near the planned insertion orbit.
-15.6 States and international intergovernmental organizations are encouraged to consider providing, using, as appropriate, applicable existing and/or new the identification of newly launched space objects, and notices for mariners and pilots on restricted zones at sea and in airspace.
-The contents and attributes of such information should be appropriate for its intended use.

-15.7 States and international intergovernmental organizations should, through a dedicated consultative process within the Committee on the Peaceful Uses of Outer Space, consider, acquire and develop shared positions on information to be provided for pre-launch conjunction assessment.
+- 15.2 States and international intergovernmental organizations are encouraged to advise launch service providers under their jurisdiction and control to seek support, as necessary, via designated entities authorized to engage in exchanges of information on pre-launch conjunction assessment, as appropriate and in accordance with relevant applicable regulations, for pre-launch conjunction assessment from appropriate conjunction assessment entities. - 15.3 When performing a specific pre-launch conjunction assessment, launch service providers are encouraged to coordinate, via designated entities authorized to engage in exchanges of information on pre-launch conjunction assessment, , with pertinent States, and international intergovernmental organizations concerning the given assessment, if necessary. - 15.4 States and international intergovernmental organizations should, with the involvement of launch service providers and other relevant entities under their jurisdiction and control as necessary, develop common international standards for describing relevant information required for pre-launch conjunction assessment in order to facilitate the provision, as mutually agreed, of pre-launch conjunction assessment support. - 15.5 States and international intergovernmental organizations are encouraged to exchange their analytical assessment of the trends in the change of the risk of collision of space objects to be launched with other space objects operating near the planned insertion orbit. - 15.6 States and international intergovernmental organizations are encouraged to consider providing, using, as appropriate, applicable existing and/or new dedicated mechanisms, information on launch schedules useful for assessing changes in the future population of space objects, pre-launch notifications containing information on the launch plan that would be useful for assisting in the identification of newly launched space objects, and notices for mariners and pilots on restricted zones at sea and in airspace.
+The contents and attributes of such information should be appropriate for its intended use. - 15.7 States and international intergovernmental organizations should, through dedicated consultative process within the Committee on the Peaceful Uses of Outer Space, consider, acquire and develop shared positions on information to be provided for pre-launch conjunction assessment.